Standing Dumbbell Fly: How to Do, Muscle Worked, Tips

 The standing upward chest fly has the involvement of several synergist muscles, these muscles include,

-A handful of other muscles worked or play the role of stabilizer muscles, during standing chest fly, including your
+A handful of other muscles worked or play the role of stabilizer muscles during standing chest fly, including your

 How To Do Standing Low To High Dumbbell Chest Fly

-1. In a standing position, hold a dumbbell in each hand with your palms facing upward.
+- Hold a dumbbell in each hand with your palms facing upward.

-3. Raise the dumbbells up and together so that they come together at shoulder level or slightly higher.
+- Raise the dumbbells up and together so that they come together at shoulder level or slightly higher.

 Tips and Forms For During Standing DB Fly